1. Introduction

 We may send you service messages that provide you with information that we legitimately have cause to send you as a user of our products and services or in order to help us improve our products and services (feedback requests, market research, etc.).
 Such messages will not contain promotional material.

 We may separately send you information regarding our products and services where we believe such messages are relevant and will be of interest to you.
 In such instances, we will contact you if you have provided your consent for the processing or where you are an existing customer that has bought or negotiated to buy products and services from us in the past and have not opted out of receiving such communications.
 Each email communication will have an option to object to the processing, if you wish to amend your marketing preferences, you can do so by following the link in the email and updating your preferences or by calling us on the number displayed on our website.
+If you are a business contact, we may send you relevant news about our services or products if we have a legitimate interest to do so.

 8. Your rights over your information